-In the bowl of a stand mixer, add the flour, sugar, and salt.
+- In the bowl of a stand mixer, add the flour, sugar, and salt.
 Whisk using the paddle attachment.
-Then add the yeast-milk mixture, vanilla extract and bean scrapings, if using, and aquafaba.
+Then add the yeast-milk mixture, vanilla extract and bean scrapings, if using, and applesauce or aquafaba.
 Whisk until the dough forms.
-It will be a little sticky but that's okay.

-Knead the dough on medium speed for 10 minutes or until the dough forms a ball.
-It will still be sticky and some dough may stick to the bottom.
+- Knead the dough on medium speed for 10 minutes or until the dough forms a ball.
+It may still be a bit sticky and some dough may stick to the bottom.

-Scrape out all of the dough into a large greased bowl.
+- Scrape out all of the dough into a large greased bowl.
 Let the dough stand, covered, for about 30 minutes, then turn it over once so the top is smooth.
 Lightly oil the top, then cover the dough with an oiled plastic wrap so the wrap is directly touching the surface of the dough.
-Refrigerate for four to 16 hours (I usually let it stand about 12 hours).
+Refrigerate for four to 16 hours (overnight is fine).
 The long proofing time helps the flavor develop.

-Meanwhile, if your doughnut cutter is about three inches, like mine is, cut out 18 five-inch square pieces of parchment paper.
+- Meanwhile, cut out 18 five-inch square pieces of parchment paper a couple of inches wider than the width of your donut cutter.
 Place them on a baking sheet one beside the other, and spray lightly with cooking spray.
 This makes it much easier to transfer the risen doughnuts to the hot oil without deflating them.

-Fry the doughnuts and the holes, without crowding them.
-Do this by picking up the parchment paper and putting the whole thing in the frying pan, to avoid deflating the doughnut.
+- Fry the doughnuts and the holes, without crowding them.
+Do this by picking up the parchment paper and putting the whole thing in the frying pan, to avoid deflating the donut.
 The paper will float free almost immediately, at which point just remove it with a pair of tongs.
-The Post recommends frying them for a minute on each side, flipping over twice, for four minutes total.
-It worked for me.
+Fry them for a minute on each side, flipping over twice, for four minutes total.